hashim1sharif/DevOps-Journey/Terraform/README.md

 Terraform providers are like plugins or connectors that let Terraform talk to different platforms (like AWS, Azure, Google Cloud, or even GitHub, Docker, etc.).

 ![image alt](https://github.com/hashim1sharif/DevOps-Journey/blob/404bf1996f94da7aaca5e143a63bd1df871cb8eb/Terraform/images/Screenshot%202025-10-17%20163602.png)

+                Terraform init

+Is the first command you run in a new or existing Terraform project.
+It initializes the working directory that contains your Terraform configuration files (like main.tf, variables.tf, etc.).

+                Terraform plan

+Is the second major command in the Terraform workflow — it lets you preview what changes Terraform will make to your infrastructure before actually applying them.

+                Terraform apply

+Is the third key command in the Terraform workflow — it actually executes the changes that terraform plan previewed.

+                Terraform destroy

+Is the final command in the Terraform lifecycle — it deletes all infrastructure that Terraform created.

+                Local Statefile

+Terraform stores the state file (terraform.tfstate) on your local machine.
+It’s simple to use and best for small or personal projects, but it’s not suitable for teams because it can’t be shared or locked, which risks conflicts and data loss.

+                Remote Statefile

+Terraform stores the state file in a remote backend (like AWS S3, Azure Blob, or Terraform Cloud).
+This allows multiple users to share the same state, supports locking, provides better security and backups, and is ideal for team and production environments.